-Nevertheless, when I came across this post from Financial Panther on earning money through bank bonuses (well, it was really a sub-topic of the post, but it peaked my interest), I bookmarked it.
+Nevertheless, when I came across this post from Financial Panther on earning money through bank bonuses (well, it was really a sub-topic of the post, but it piqued my interest), I bookmarked it.
 I found this site that showed me banks in my new town (in North Carolina) that were offering bank bonuses.

 Low and behold, when we moved in to our house in July, we received a pamphlet from Fifth Third Bank offering a $550 bank bonus!

 Here were the details:

 - We had to be a resident of one of ten states (North Carolina was one, so we were good there).